raquo/Airstream/README.md

 In this example, `barSignal`'s initial value would be equal to `fooToBar(myFoo)`, but that expression will not be evaluated until it is needed (i.e. until `barSignal` acquires an observer).
 And once evaluated, it will not be re-evaluated again.

+#### SignalViewer

+If you need to ensure that a certain Signal runs even if it has no observers, or if you want to get its current value without sampling, just call `observe` on it.
+That will add a noop observer to the signal, and return a `SignalViewer` instance that you can call `now()` and `tryNow()` on to get the signal's current value.

 ### State

+#### !!!
+WARNING !!!
+State is being evaluated for deprecation.
+Avoid using it in favor of Signals.
+[Laminar#37](https://github.com/raquo/Laminar/issues/37)

 As mentioned above, Signal's current value depends on whether it has observers or not.
 Therefore, Airstream also offers State – a reactive variable that is **eager** (strict), not lazy, and remembers its current value.